-I’m a high school dropout who attended Sheridan College for visual arts & photography, apprenticed as a millwright and then finally went back to school to get honours degrees from the University of Guelph in English & philosophy.
-Since the age of twelve I’ve been coding and building computers and after university I became a qualified information technologist.
+I’m a high school dropout who attended Sheridan College for visual arts & photography and then apprenticed as a millwright before finally returning to school to eventually get an Honours Bachelor of Arts from the University of Guelph with majors in English & philosophy.
+Since the age of twelve I’ve been coding and building computers and after university I became a certified information technologist.
 Combining technology with my interests in mechanics, visual arts and writing has been a lifelong pursuit.

 I started riding motorcycles in 2013 and combine this passion with my expertise as a visual artist, technologist and writer whenever I can.
 Riding a motorbike is one of the most complex and visceral machine interactions I’ve experienced.
 I’ve spent much of my life nurturing a deep sympathy with machinery, it lies at the core of my technical expertise and has played a constant role in my career.
 Motorcycling offers me an almost anime-mecha like connected experience with machinery that verges on the sublime.